bgbaroo/express-demo/README.md

 5. (TODO) Other advanced concepts

-## The app
+## Features

-This demo app will be a clipboard/text sharing app.
+This demo back-end app will be a clipboard/text sharing service.

 It (will) support basic CRUD operations, as well as authorizations and user groups.

+I will try to make it use both in-memory cache, Redis store, and a SQL database.

-Code is organized following the clean architecture mindset.
+Code is organized following the [clean architecture](https://www.freecodecamp.org/news/a-quick-introduction-to-clean-architecture-990c014448d2/) mindset.

 The HTTP APIs are not yet stable, so they are not documented.